-- 1. Establish a sound asset structure - 2.
-Provide a sound and profitable loan portfolio to: - a) Protect the depositor's funds - b) Maximize the shareholders' return on their investment
+1. Establish a sound asset structure

-- 3. Promote the stable economic growth and development of the market area served by the Bank - 4.
+- 2. Provide a sound and profitable loan portfolio to: - a) Minimize risk to depositors' funds - b) Maximize the shareholders' return on their investment - 3.
+Promote the stable economic growth and development of the market area served by the Bank - 4.
 Comply with all regulatory agency requirements and applicable law